nutellaweera/foodie-team-6/README.md

 A jupyter notebook with data stored in a cloud db (tbd).

 ### V3
-A ipywidget running within a jupyter notebook, using the cloud db.
+A python API, with the ability to integrate with a simple UI (plain html).

 ### V4
-A web app (Anvil/Django) with data stored in a cloud db.
+A web app (Anvil/Django) with data stored in a cloud db, the same API as v3 with an improved interface based on the wireframes (tbd).

 ## Setup instructions
 ### V1 (Jupyter notebook, csv dataset)